Connectivity

 5) Set up MSDP and BGP peerings with the MREN router.
 The MREN router's MSDP address is 206.220.241.254.
 The MREN router's BGP Autonomous System number is 22335.
 You should prefer the MREN routes over any commercial ISP service, probably using BGP Local Preference settings.

-6) Email noc@abilene.iu.edu and request that Abilene pad the AS PATH for routes advertised to you on the direct ATM peering.
-This will cause your router to prefer MREN rather than the direct path, but to fall back to the direct Abilene ATM peering if MREN breaks.
+6) Email noc@net.internet2.edu and request that I2 pads the AS PATH for routes advertised to you on the direct peering.
+This will cause your router to prefer MREN rather than the direct path, but to fall back to the direct I2 peering if there is a problem with the MREN path.

 7) Wait a couple of weeks to make sure everything works as expected.